Ouxsoft/LHTML/docs/README.md

 + Declarative: Markup should describe a document's structure and other attributes.
 It may provide simple instructions to the processor that it must  remove and may replace with rendered content.
 It may not perform processing because of separation of concerns.

 ## Document Language
+The document MUST consist of tree elements that contain attributes.
+It is RECOMMENDED that it be well-formatted markup.
+It is RECOMMENDED that the document feature a root element (i.e. `<html>`).
+It is RECOMMEND that all tags that are opened be closed.

+All of the markup contained within the document MUST adhere to either the static markup or the dynamic markup standards.

+### Static Markup
-The document contents are the blueprints for a dynamic web page.
-They allow internal stakeholders to communicate the design of a page.
-The document SHOULD adhere to the [HTML5 spec](https://html.spec.whatwg.org/multipage/), which details how modern markup documents are delivered to the browser, with limited exceptions.
-It MUST consist of tree elements that contain attributes.
+The document may contain static markup.
+Static markup is markup that the processor MUST not alter it.
+Static markup MUST adhere to the [HTML5 spec](https://html.spec.whatwg.org/multipage/), which details how modern markup documents are delivered to the browser.
+Static markup is most often page specific markup that does not make sense to manage in other places.
+The paragraph text of a page is a good example of content that is often makes sense to leave as static.

-## Exceptions
+### Dynamic Markup
+Dynamic markup is the powerhouse of the document.
+Dynamic markup is markup that the processor MUST be able to alter during runtime.
+This type of markup, which serve as instructions for the processor, is entirely optional.
+It include the presence of custom attributes, custom elements, and argument elements that may or may not be defined in the HTML5 spec.

+These tags and attributes act as the blueprints for dynamic content.
+The tags serve as placeholders for that dynamic content and once processed will be replaced with valid HTML5.The document may make use of any tags as dynamic markup.
+Even pre-exist HTML5 tags can be enhanced or transformed.
+For example, with LHTML5 for accessibility compliance, the alt attribute could be set to decorator when missing from `img` elements.

-Document exceptions from the HTML5 standard are optional and include the presence of custom attributes, custom elements, and argument elements.
-These exceptions serve as instructions for the parser.
-Builders generally replace these with rendered dynamic content that is not stored within the document.
+The processor's builders generally replace dynamic elements with rendered dynamic content that was not previously within the element.

 ### Custom Attributes
 The document language permits the use of custom element attributes, which are not defined in the HTML5 spec.